cypress-io/cypress-documentation/source/api/commands/task.md

 # Notes

-## Tasks Must End
+## Tasks must end

-***Tasks that do not end are not supported***
+### Tasks that do not end are not supported

-`cy.task()` does not support tasks that don't end, such as:
+`cy.task()` does not support tasks that do not end, such as:

-- Starting a server
+- Starting a server.
-- A task that runs a watch
+- A task that watches for file changes.
-- Any process that needs to be manually interrupted to stop
+- Any process that needs to be manually interrupted to stop.

 A task must end within the `taskTimeout` or Cypress will fail the current test.